SriRamK345/SriRamK345/README.md

 📈 Career Goals

-I am actively seeking roles as a Machine Learning Engineer, driven by my passion to tackle challenges using machine learning and data science.
+I am actively seeking roles as a Data Scientist/Data Analyst, driven by my passion to tackle challenges using machine learning and data science.
 My aim is to contribute meaningfully to advancements in these fields.

 💬 Let's Connect!